wenyulll/Catsy-Project/README.md

-# Fumblr - A Tumblr Clone
+# Catsy - An Etsy Inspired Shopping Flatform

 ## Introduction
-Fumblr is a clone of the Tumblr website, designed to replicate its core functionality.
-It offers a platform for users to express themselves through various content types like text, images, audio, and video.
+Catsy is an online shopping platform inspired by Etsy, specifically tailored for pet enthusiasts.
+It's the go-to destination for finding unique, handcrafted, and pet-related products.
+Whether you're looking for pet-themed accessories, home decor, or special treats for your furry friends, Catsy has it all.

 ## Features

 - **User Authentication**: Sign up and log in functionality.
-- **Create Posts**: Ability to create different types of posts including text, images, quotes, and links.
+- **Product Listings**: Users can browse a wide range of pet-related products.
-- **Dashboard**: View and interact with posts from other users.
+- **Shopping Cart**: Seamless shopping experience with an integrated cart system.
-- **Likes**: Users can like and unlike posts.
+- **Order Management**: Users can track their orders and view purchase history.
-- **Comments**: Leave comments on posts.
+- **Search and Filters**: Advanced search options and filters to find the perfect products.
-- **Discover Content**: Explore and discover new content from other users.
+- **Ratings and Reviews**: Users can rate and review products and sellers.

 ## Landing Page
-Visit our [Fumblr](#) to access the Login and Signup pages.
+Visit [Catsy](https://catsy-project.onrender.com) to access the Login and Signup pages.
 A demo user button is available for exploring the website without signing up.

 ## Screenshots
 - Screenshot 2023-10-25 at 4 36 23 PM